Tier 1 Start Up Visa Solicitors In London

 You can only stay for a total of 2 years even if you’re granted a new visa with a new endorsement.
 Any time you’ve already spent in the UK on a Tier 1 (Graduate Entrepreneur) visa also counts as part of the 2 years.

-You will not be able to apply for settlement (known as ‘indefinite leave to remain’) in this category but you will be able to switch to a different category ( Tier 1 Innovator) which may be eligible for settlement.
+You will not be able to apply for indefinite leave to remain (known as ‘settlement’) in this category but you will be able to switch to a different category ( Tier 1 Innovator) which may be eligible for settlement.

 The earliest you can apply is 3 months before you travel.
 Once you submit an application, a decision will be made on your application within 3 weeks.